What If You Jumped Out Of An Airplane Into The Sea Without A Parachute?

 Head-first position = higher terminal velocity (Photo Credit: Dmitriy Linchevskiy / Shutterstock)

-Hitting the surface of water at such speeds is not much different than jumping from a building and hitting the sidewalk.
-Although water is not as rigid as the sidewalk, it does have surface tension, which is why water has a tendency to stay together.
-This also means that it exerts a force on any body that lies on its surface.
+Hitting the water’s surface at such speeds is not much different than jumping from a building and hitting the sidewalk.
+Although water is not as rigid as the sidewalk, it has surface tension, so water tends to stay together.
+This also means it exerts a force on anybody that lies on its surface.

 Also Read: Skydiving: How Fast Can You Fall Through The Air?